mattermost/mattermost-plugin-demo/server/README.md

 The `/show_mentions` command demonstrates the access to the users and channels mentions found in the command text.

-The `/preferences` command demonstrates the access to the users preferences.
+The `/preferences` command demonstrates access to the users' preferences.
 Use `/preferences help` for its usage in this demo plugin.

 ## [http_hooks.go](http_hooks.go)